A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Experiments

 \subsubsection{Traffic Network setting}

-In this paper we have used the well-known open source Simulation of Urban MObility (SUMO) simulator \citep{sumo}, to conduct our experiments.
+In this paper, we have used the well-known open source Simulation of Urban MObility (SUMO) simulator \citep{sumo}, to conduct our experiments.

-All models are trained and evaluated on a single 5×5 grid network with 25 intersetcions, of which 21 are signalized.
+All models are trained and evaluated on a single 5×5 grid network, including 21 signalized intersections.
 All approaches have uniform length (470\,m), and each approach provides three lanes.
-Lane-level turning permissions and right-of-way rules follow the specification in \ref{sec:region-based-marl-for-tsc}.
+Lane-level turning permissions and right-of-way rules follow the specification in \S\ref{sec:region-based-marl-for-tsc}.
 The network comprises 9 cross-intersections and 12 T-intersections.
 A single vehicle class is used, with SUMO’s default speedFactor of 1.0 for all vehicles.
-Additionally, $g_l$ and $g_s$ are set to 15s and 5s respectively.
+Additionally, $g_l$ and $g_s$ are set to 15s and 5s, respectively.